Guarantee your $2,000 listing fee and/or your $2,000 buyer credit - Sign Up Now & Save Thousands! ✕

 With a pre-qualification your offer will be taken more seriously by sellers as it shows that you have the financial ability and budget to complete the purchase transaction.
-With a pre-qualification, your loan officer will have asked you a series of questions about your income, expenses, assets and debts.
+It will also give you an idea of how much home you can afford and give you a good picture of what your monthly expenses would be with a mortgage.

 Very Simple.
 Call Three Home Loan Sources.
 It is a good idea to shop your interest rate and loan fees around.
 Start with your current bank, then talk with a local credit union (it might be worth it to join based on what they can offer), and finally contact a mortgage originator.
 Each of these source will take about five minutes to ask you questions about your income, assets, expenses and debts.
 From that they can pre-qualify you for a specific amount for your home loan.